Nguyen-HanhNong/Chatroom-Application/README.md

 # ChatApplication
-Repository containing a basic chat applicatoin created using Django and Python
+Repository containing a basic chat application created using Django and Python